seadowg/travel-guides/sf-guide.md

 ### Bourbon & Branch (Jones & O' Farrell)

-This is actually a genuine speak easy - password and everything.
+This is actually a genuine speakeasy - password and everything.
 I would advise doing it properly and booking ahead to get a table and the full drinks menu.
 Although pretentious, the bar staff are actually pretty chill and the drinks are great.
 It's hard to think about cocktails in SF without this place coming up.